Handwritten Texts in the Latvian Linguistic Landscape: Linguistic Pragmatism, Hipsterism or Marginalization of Regional and Minority languages?

 2) What do handwritten texts reveal about the use and role of languages in public communication in Latvia? (e.g., Could information in a regional language about a kebab place in Riga be described as hipster and/or does it reflect the marginal role of the language in the context of language policy?)

 An illustration is an example from research of Old Town during the light festival and the Proclamation Day of Latvia (16.11.-18.11.2019.).
 44 handwritten texts (advertisements, greetings, menus, direction signs) and twelve interviews were obtained.
 Most of texts were written on two-sided stands placed on sidewalks in front of businesses for easier recognition by and to advertise their offerings to potential customers.
 27 texts were partially or fully written in Latvian; 37 texts were partially or fully published in English.
 There were 7 texts in only Latvian and 17 texts in only English.
 Thus, English was used more often raising questions about the pragmatic and symbolic functions of language during public holidays, and the relevance of situational texts to national language policy on such occasions.

-Keywords: Linguistic landscape, handwritten texts, regional and minority languages, language functions, economic value
+Keywords: Keywords: Linguistic landscape, handwritten texts, regional and minority languages, language functions, economic value